MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/rls-ssas.md

 ms.service: powerbi
 ms.subservice: powerbi-developer
 ms.topic: how-to
-ms.date: 06/12/2022
+ms.date: 06/16/2022
 #Customer intent: As an ISV with an on-prem dataset model, I want embed reports for my customers using RLS to maintain privacy and security.
 ---
 # Embed a report on an on-premises SQL Server Analysis Services (SSAS)

 This article explains how to embed Power BI content with an [on-premises](pbi-glossary.md#on-premises-on-prem) *Analysis Services Tabular Model* live connection into a standard Power BI app owns data application.
 This article applies to **all** live connection AS models whether or not they implement RLS.

 In this scenario, the database is on the SSAS (on-prem) model, and the Power BI engine connects to it via a [gateway](pbi-glossary.md#gateways-or-on-premises-data-gateways).
-The security roles (RLS) and permissions are defined in the SSAS (on-prem) model, and *not* in Power BI Desktop.
+The security roles (RLS) and permissions, if there are any, are defined in the SSAS (on-prem) model, and *not* in Power BI Desktop.

 ## ISV setup

-**Any workspace in Power BI can be used as an AS server.**
-On-prem row level security is only available with a live connection, but this article describes how to create a live connection to any database whether or not it implements RLS.
+On-prem row level security is only available with a live connection, but you can create a live connection to any database whether or not it implements RLS.
 This includes:

 * Databases with no RLS roles set up
 * Database with single or multiple roles set up
 * Database with static of dynamic security roles

-To embed a report that uses RLS with an SSAS model, you need to do the following actions:
+To embed a report from an SSAS model, you need to do the following actions:

 1. [Set up the gateway](#set-up-the-gateway)
 2. [Create a live connection](#create-a-live-connection)